strudel-science/strudel-kit/docs/docs/guides/tutorials/basic-app-with-strudel/0-introduction.md

-# Getting Started with STRUDEL Kit (Beta)
+# Tutorial Introduction

 In this tutorial you will learn the basics of how to build a web application using the STRUDEL Task Flow templates and STRUDEL CLI.
 By the end you will have your own customized version of the [Explore Data Task Flow](https://strudel.science/design-system/task-flows/explore-data/) running in a web browser on your computer.

 ### Who is this tutorial for?

 This tutorial is for anyone who wants to build a web user interface for their scientific software by starting with a STRUDEL Task Flow.
 It will deal with tools such as the command line, JavaScript, TypeScript, React, HTML, and CSS.
-Some experience with these tools will be important to following along with the tutorial.
+Some experience with these tools will be important to follow along with the tutorial.

 ### Have feedback?